Healthy living

 A tattoo should be considered permanent.
 Although tattoos can be removed, it is expensive and your skin may never be the same, as often ink remnants still remain.

-Cosmetic tattooing (including eye and lip-lining) is most commonly performed in beauty salons and may be advertised as permanent makeup rather than tattooing.
+Cosmetic tattooing (including eye and lip-lining) is most commonly performed in beauty salons and may be advertised as permanent/semi-permanent makeup rather than tattooing.

-If you choose to go ahead with the procedure, make sure the body artist meets health and safety requirements.
+If you have the procedure, make sure the body artist meets health and safety requirements.
 Make sure that a new sterile needle is attached to the tattooing machine in your presence.
 Do not agree to a procedure if the needle is already in place as it may not be sterile or may have been used on someone else.

 Temporary tattoos